hyperspy/hyperspy/doc/user_guide/eds.rst

     `abstract <http://infoscience.epfl.ch/record/185861/>`_).

-Loading
+Loading data
 ^^^^^^^^

-All data are loaded with the :py:func:`~.io.load` function, as described in details in :ref:`Loading files<loading_files>`.
-HyperSpy is able to import different formats, among them ".msa" and ".rpl" (the raw format of Oxford Instrument and Brucker).
+All data are loaded with the :py:func:`~.io.load` function, as described in detail in :ref:`Loading files<loading_files>`.
+HyperSpy is able to import different formats, among them ".msa" and ".rpl" (the raw format of Oxford Instruments and Brucker).

-Here is three example for files exported by Oxford Instrument software (INCA).
+Here are three example for files exported by Oxford Instruments software (INCA).
 For a single spectrum:

 .. code-block:: python